"""

 .. admonition:: Methodology

-This function performs several different checks on the provided dataframe:
+This function performs several different checks on the provided dataframe.
+The following

-1. Checking no single element is a `list` or `tuple`, which is done with a
+1. Checking no single element in the data is a `list` or `tuple`.

-2. Checking for non-physical values in the dataframe, which is done by
+2. Checking for non-physical values in the dataframe (uses `.isna()` with the right option context).

 3. Checking for duplicates in either indices or columns.